2019 Best Online Colleges for Criminal Justice Degrees

 Accreditation is an important characteristic of any online criminal justice degree program.
 It is granted to schools and degree programs that meet high academic standards, and it can help ensure that students are provided a valuable education.
 Because schools must renew their accreditation every few years, the schools and programs are periodically re-evaluated, ensuring that schools stay on top of all curricular and service requirements.

 Institutional accreditation is bestowed by national and regional accrediting bodies and applies to all the academic programs within a school.
 Programmatic accreditation is granted by trade-oriented accrediting agencies and applies to a specific degree program within a larger institution.
 Both types of accrediting agencies should be recognized by the US Department of Education or the Council for Higher Education Accreditation.
-Legitimate institutional accreditation is important for students that want to apply federal financial aid funds to their tuition or transfer their earned credits to other accredited schools; it is also desirable by most employers.
+Legitimate institutional accreditation is important for students that want to apply federal financial aid funds to their tuition or transfer their earned credits to other accredited schools; it is also desirable to most employers.

-The courses required during your criminal justice degree program will depend on your educational path, career goals, and the school you choose to attend; however, there are some foundational topics that are typically part of every program.
+The courses required during your criminal justice degree program will depend on your educational path, career goals, and the school you choose to attend.
+However, there are some foundational topics that are typically part of every program.
 Here are some examples of the general criminal justice courses you may encounter:

 Alternatives to Incarceration: Not every crime is punished through time in jail.
 Some crimes require probation, civil service, therapy or many other forms of punishment.
 Many people believe that incarcerating people isn't the most effective way to ensure they don't commit their crime again, but rather, they need to be educated or helped psychologically.
-This class will give an overview of these types of methods and give you an idea how the justice system works outside of correctional facilities.
+This class will give an overview of these types of methods and give you an idea of how the justice system works outside of correctional facilities.

 Correctional Facilities: You can expect to take a class in correctional facilities that will explore the ways in which jails and prisons work and what to expect when you're in them.
 You'll learn how prisoners are brought in, what the rules are, what options are available to prisoners, the differences between security levels, and much more.
 These classes are also aimed at teaching you the inner workings of these facilities, including staff schedules and the risks involved in working here.